We are education technology experts.

 Students receive a wealth of knowledge in their daily classes; nevertheless, every student is unique and responds to the course materials in their own way.
 While some students find it difficult to keep up in class, other students face the opposite problem.
 For some learners, the progression through the curriculum is too slow, making it difficult to pay attention.
 These students may become bored at school if the course material isn’t challenging enough.
 The standard classroom experience isn’t personalized for everybody, which is why many students may prefer the learning approach provided by academic enrichment to help address this situation.

-Academic enrichment entails tutoring programs for students who quickly understand the material in a regular class setting but would appreciate learning at a higher level.
+To answer what enrichment is in education – enrichment definition of education entails tutoring programs for students who quickly understand the material in a regular class setting but would appreciate learning at a higher level.
 It helps students who need the additional challenge in the classroom to stay focused and remain engaged in learning.
 Academic enrichment is offered within a small group setting and is available in a variety of subjects, such as math, science, and language.
 These programs offer a more balanced curriculum that is tailored to their knowledge level.
 It provides students with a more in-depth understanding of a subject, as these learners require more advanced content to be excited about learning.

 Dispelling the Myths Around Academic Enrichment

 Before we get into what effective enrichment looks like, let’s first dispel what enrichment is not.
 Enrichment does not entail giving students more of the same work or assigning excessively challenging activities.
 It necessitates providing more difficult assignments, but that doesn’t mean we give learners concepts that haven’t been formally introduced or create tasks that students can’t accomplish.
 Giving advanced students another worksheet to practice the same concept is not enrichment.
 Enrichment is not additional work but part of the program.
-It is the goal of enrichment to further the knowledge of students rather than to test them.
+The goal of enrichment is to further students’ knowledge rather than test them.

+So, what does enrichment mean in school?
 Academic enrichment is designed to provide students who have learned or can quickly master the basic curriculum with additional learning opportunities and challenges.
 Enrichment is related to concepts and themes within the curriculum but is not the required curriculum nor completely different from it.
 The purpose of enrichment is to deliver information to different groups of students in different ways and at different levels.
-Academic enrichment allows students to spend time studying subjects more in-depth, broad, and complicated.
+Academic enrichment allows students to spend time studying subjects that are more in-depth, broad, and complicated.

-Academic enrichment in mathematics instruction could be prompting students with open-ended questions that don’t have a single right solution.
-For example, students can be asked questions such as Irene buys a shirt that costs $25 more than Mary’s shirt.
-What might the two shirts have cost put together?
+Academic enrichment in mathematics instruction could prompt students with open-ended questions that don’t have a single right solution.
+One example of academic enrichment is when students can be asked questions such as if Irene buys a shirt that costs $25 more than Mary’s shirt.
+What might the two shirts have cost to put together?
 Or, two numbers add to 18.
 What could those numbers be?
 When confronted with real-world math problems with multiple answers, students will be able to think more creatively and flexibly.
-In language arts, students can create two contrasting media messages that employ persuasive techniques to capture opposing sides of an issue, instead of just examining the impact of persuasive techniques in a formal argument.
+In language arts, enrichment students can create two contrasting media messages that employ persuasive techniques to capture opposing sides of an issue instead of just examining the impact of persuasive techniques in a formal argument.

 How Can Academic Enrichment Boost Student Success?